 To help ensure you're making these claims correctly, download the Australian Competition and Consumer Commissions (ACCCs) Country of origin claims and the Australian Consumer Law guide.

 Chemical products labelling

-If your business is in the chemicals or plastics industry, read the Chemicals Business Checklist for labelling and packaging requirements that apply to your products.
+If your business is in the chemicals or plastics industry, read the Chemicals Business Checklist on our Personal protection and chemicals page for labelling and packaging requirements that apply to your products.

 What to do...

-- Read more about trade descriptions and labelling on imports on the Labelling requirements commerce markings page
+- Read about trade descriptions and Labelling for imports/exports on the Australian Border Force website

 - See our Country of origin food labelling page for more information on the new food labels